openshift/enhancements/enhancements/ingress/custom-route-configuration.md

 5. openshift-monitoring       grafana
 6. openshift-monitoring       prometheus-k8s
 7. openshift-monitoring       thanos-querier
+8. image-registry (this isn't appearing in my installation, but @Miciah says it's there)
+9. openshfit-logging (this would be natural, though I think it comes via OLM, so we may have to definitively answer that)

 It is just as easy to create a generic solution that provides one stop shopping for cluster-admins as it is to produce a series of one-off solutions.